QUESTDB: a database of highly-accurate excitation energies for the electronic structure community: Benchmarks

 \section{Benchmarks}

 In this section, we report a comprehensive benchmark of various lower-order methods on the entire set of closed-shell compounds belonging to the QUEST database.
 Statistical quantities are reported in Table \ref{tab:stat} (the entire set of data can be found in the {\SupInf}).
 Additionally, we also provide a specific analysis for each type of excited states.
 Hence, the statistical values are reported for various types of excited states and molecular sizes for the MSE and MAE.
 The distribution of the errors in vertical excitation energies (with respect to the TBE/aug-cc-pVTZ reference values) are represented in Fig.~\ref{fig:QUEST_stat} for all the ``safe'' excitations having a dominant single excitation character (\ie, the double excitations are discarded).
-Similar graphs are reported in the {\SupInf} for specific sets of transitions and molecules.
+Similar graphs are reported in the {\SupInf} for specific sets of transitions and molecules. \alert{For the vast majority of the cases, the comparison between methods presented here is performed for Franck-Condon geometries only.
+Therefore, it is important to stress that the present method ranking might change significantly when moving away from the Franck-Condon region as most excited-state methods do not provide a uniform description of potential energy surfaces.}

 The most striking feature from the statistical indicators gathered in Table \ref{tab:stat} is the overall accuracy of CC3 with MAEs and MSEs systematically below the chemical accuracy threshold (errors $<$ 0.043 eV or 1 kcal/mol), irrespective of the nature of the transition and the size of the molecule.
 CCSDR(3) are CCCSDT-3 can also be regarded as excellent performers with overall MAEs below $0.05$ eV, though one would notice a slight degradation of their performances for the $n \ra \pis$ excitations and the largest molecules of the database.
 The other third-order method, ADC(3), which enjoys a lower computational cost, is significantly less accurate and does not really improve upon its second-order analog, even for the largest systems considered here, an observation in line with a previous analysis by some of the authors \cite{Loos_2020d}.
 Nonetheless, ADC(3)'s accuracy improves in larger compounds, with a MAE of 0.24 eV (0.16 eV) for the subsets of the most compact (extended) compounds considered herein.
 The ADC(2.5) composite method introduced in Ref.~\cite{Loos_2020d}, which corresponds to grossly average the ADC(2) and ADC(3) values, yields an appreciable accuracy improvement, as shown in Fig.~\ref{fig:QUEST_stat}.
 Indeed, we note that the MAE of 0.07 eV obtained for ``large'' compounds is comparable to the one obtained with CCSDR(3) and CCSDT-3 for these molecules.
 All these third-order methods are rather equally efficient for valence and Rydberg transitions.